Snaacky/thewiki/docs/guides/htpc.md

 Once you have configured all the keys, as long as EventGhost is running, the keystrokes should be sent.
 You may wish to add EventGhost to the startup folder as detailed in the [CEC](#cec) section.

 ==-

-#### Universal Remotes

-==- Logitech Harmony
-!!!warning
-Logitech has discontinued all Harmony products and has stopped supporting the software.
-The software relies on a cloud service to function, and if this cloud service were to go down, you would be rendered unable to change your remote configuration.
-At the time of writing this guide, ALL Harmony products are still fully functional and have no shutdown date from Logitech
-!!!

-There are three applications for the Harmony system depending on what generation of remote you have.
-If you have the Harmony Hub, you need the Harmony app.
-The other remotes either use the MyHarmony or the Harmony 7.x software.
-You can see the full compatibility list [here](https://support.myharmony.com/en-us/download#legacy).

-If you are using a remote that relies on the Harmony 7.x software, you may need to alter the model number to something from the same time frame as the software.
-For example, the LG 42C2 is not in the Harmony 7.x database, but the codes for the LG 32LC7D are fully cross compatible.
-If you cannot find a cross compatible device, the Harmony is capable of "learning" IR codes from the original remote.
-==-